aprilmintacpineda/super-quotes/readme.md

 # JSON collection of quotes

-A collection of quotes from different people in TEXT, JSON, and various arrays for different languages.
+A collection of quotes from different people in TEXT, JSON, and various arrays for different programming languages.

 ##### statistics